-The Red In the Sky Is Ours is the debut full-length from Sweden's At the Gates.
+The Red In the Sky Is Ours is the debut full-length from Sweden's At the

-Death Metal.
+than most death metal.
 However, it does feature some of the rhythmic structures of that subgenre.

-Vocally, Tomas Lindberg's style is a terrible shriek, that fits alongside that of Varg
+Vocally, Tomas Lindberg's style is a terrible shriek, that fits alongside that

-later releases and is one of the best aspects of this album.
+than on later releases and is one of the best aspects of this album.